-Determining the fair value under this model requires the use of inputs that are subjective and generally require significant analysis and judgment to develop.
+Determining the fair value under the Black-Scholes model requires the use of inputs that are subjective and generally require significant analysis and judgment to develop.
 These inputs include the fair value of our common stock, expected volatility, expected term, risk-free interest rate, and expected dividend yield, which are estimated as follows:

-- Fair value of our common stock: Because our stock was not publicly traded prior to our initial public offering, we estimated the fair value of our common stock.
-For more information on the common stock valuation prior to our initial public offering, refer to the 424(b) prospectus dated June 28, 2012.
+- Fair value of our common stock: Because our stock was not publicly traded prior to our initial public offering, we estimated the fair value of our common stock in accordance with the guidelines outlined in the American Institute of Certified Public Accountants Practice Aid, Valuation of Privately-Held-Company Equity Securities Issued as Compensation.
 Following our initial public offering in June 2012, our common stock was valued by reference to its publicly traded price. - Expected volatility: We use the historic volatility of publicly traded peer companies as an estimate for our expected volatility.
 In considering peer companies, we assess characteristics such as industry, stage of development, size, and financial leverage.
-For each period, the peer group of publicly traded companies used to determine expected volatility was the same as the peer group used to determine the fair value of our common stock.
-We intend to continue to consistently apply this process using the same or similar public companies until a sufficient amount of historical information regarding the volatility of our own common stock share price becomes available. - Expected term: We estimate the expected term using the simplified method due to the lack of historical exercise activity for our company.
+We intend to continue to consistently apply this process using the same or similar public companies until a sufficient amount of historical information regarding the volatility of our own common stock share price becomes available.

+- Expected term: We estimate the expected term using the simplified method due to the lack of historical exercise activity for our company.
 The simplified method calculates the expected term as the mid-point between the vesting date and the contractual expiration date of the award. - Risk-free interest rate: The risk-free interest rate is based on the U.S. Treasury yield curve in effect at the time of grant for the expected term of the stock-based award. - Dividend yield: Our expected dividend yield is zero, as we have not and do not currently intend to declare dividends in the foreseeable future.